NickColley/design-of-forms/src/evolving-a-design/design-to-simplify-adding-and-calculating/index.md

 of times it is used and enter the product in Col. 7 also on the same line as the corresponding code number of Col. 8—the tick in Col. 4 is crossed through as each code is summarised for Col. 7.
 (5) Total Cols.
 6 and 7—which should agree with the totals for Cols.
 3 and 5 if correct.
 With a little practice this method is easy to use.
-The idea can be adapted to suit require- ments (e.g. for a different layout, or used without pre-printed code numbers in Col. 8 when more than 25 classifications are needed).
+The idea can be adapted to suit requirements (e.g. for a different layout, or used without pre-printed code numbers in Col. 8 when more than 25 classifications are needed).
 Where a wide variety of transactions occur infrequently this method could dispense with the need for recording in several separate books of account